boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

  1. Please refer this [link](https://github.com/boldbi/aspnet-core-sample) to run the ASP.Net Core sample.
 You will need to render the sample with the created dashboard for Dynamic Connection String.

- 2. Enter the dynamicConnection API in the `Index.js` file by referring to the image below.
+ 2. Enter the dynamicConnection API in the `Index.js` file by referring to the code below.
     ```js
         dynamicConnection: {
             isEnabled: true,